This is a guide specifically for Auxiliares de Conversación

 - Passport and copy of passport ID page alongside copy of entry stamp from Schengen country.

 - Copy of plane ticket.
-If you didn’t arrive by plane, make sure you have something that proves you entered Spain within 72 hours.
+If you didn’t arrive by plane, make sure you have something that proves you entered Spain within the last 72 hours.

-To request a Declaración de Entrada en Territorio Español, bring all of your required documents and head directly to a police comisaría that deals with fronteras (in Madrid this would be Aluche, and in Sevilla this would be Plaza de España).
+To request a Declaración de Entrada en Territorio Español, bring all of your required documents and head directly to a police comisaría that deals with fronteras.
 This must be done within 72 hours of arriving in Spain.

 There is no formal way of requesting an appointment for this process, so do not be discouraged from walking up and requesting this document when arriving.

-Although rare, some bureaucrats will deny your application for a TIE if your passport was stamped before your visa´s stated entry date or if you don’t have sufficient proof of entry.
-You would be required to leave the country and re-enter.
+Although rare, some bureaucrats will deny your application for a TIE if your passport was stamped before your visa’s stated entry date or if you don’t have sufficient proof of entry.
+You would be required to leave the Schengen area and re-enter.

 Empadronamiento